pridkett/patrick.wagstrom.net/content/resume/index.md

                                     <li>Technical and strategy contributor to IBM's research and acquisition strategy for software development tools and processes.</li>
                                     <li>Developed and designed <a href="https://github.com/pridkett/gitminer">GitMiner</a> - an open source project used by 15 universities to perform graph analysis on large scale software engineering databases such as GitHub and BitBucket.</li>
                                     <li>Led a research team to evaluate productivity of new users and small teams using IBM's enterprise software engineering and product development environments.</li>
+                                    <li>Published papers on topics around distributed collaboration, technical debt in software, and flow of ideas in software engineering communities.</li>
-                                    <li>Developed WhatsMyBrand, a framework for assessing an individual's personal brand by analyzing connections and contents of their actions through public social networks and relating those actions to the actions of others in their network.</li>
+                                    <li class="no-resume">Developed WhatsMyBrand, a framework for assessing an individual's personal brand by analyzing connections and contents of their actions through public social networks and relating those actions to the actions of others in their network.</li>
                                     <li class="no-resume">Worked with IBM clients to teach about uncertainty and value elicitation in software development</li>
                                     <li class="no-resume">Mapped extended stakeholders in enterprise software development and analyzed their relation to technical debt</li>
                                     <li class="no-resume">Developed novel methods and metrics for understanding extended enterprise software development stakeholder collaboration and coordination</li>